What Does a Modern Investor Look Like?

 You don’t have to save up enough money to buy one share of that huge corporation you’ve had your eye on.
 For just a couple bucks you can start investing in that company’s entire industry.

-If you want to get invested into the stock of your dreams, you can get started with SoFi Stock Bits.
-Stock Bits help the modern investor buy a fractional share.
-You can invest in some fractional shares and ETFs with as little as $1, giving the modern investor even more access.
+If you want to get invested into the stock of your dreams, you can get started with SoFi fractional shares.
+Fractional shares help the modern investor buy a fractional share.
+You can invest in some fractional shares and ETFs with as little as $5, giving the modern investor even more access.

 What’s Your Modern Investor Goal?